TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- https://slideplayer.com/slide/3159695/

 - Fix flashbang sound volume
+- Make server save RCON changes to the config

 - Investigate the mysterious crash
 	- Happened when we finished drag and dropping on hotbar